damien1994/Premium_db/README.md

 - [Sqlite tutorial](https://www.sqlitetutorial.net/sqlite-python/creating-database/)

 ## TO DO
-- ajout d'une étape de sort sur start ou end_date après le groupby sur member_id et type
 - add logs
 - add lint and hint
-- add unit test for function
+- add unit test for function (ongoing)
 - add to try microservices like GUI or API and manage them with docker compose
 - add docker
 - add github actions